 When you add your photos and recordings directly to your eBird checklists they become part of the Macaulay Library—a multimedia wildlife archive that provides you with a secure way to organize and store your media.
 Every photo and sound added to your eBird checklists also helps build exciting tools such as the Merlin Bird ID app, Birds of the World, and All About Birds.

-Media you upload must be your own and adhere to the media licensing agreement.
+Media must be your own and adhere to the media licensing agreement.

 Upload media for all birds, rare and common alike, as long as they’re identifiable.